Creating great blogs is a central element of content marketing. But there are some blogging errors to look out for that you should be sure to avoid.

 So far, so good.
 But there is a right way to go about blogging and many wrong ways to blog.
 The following are common, but avoidable errors.

-1. Forgetting about your audience
+1. Forgetting about your audience is the biggest blogging error

 The ideal blog should focus closely on your buyer persona, an archetype of the characteristics of your ideal customer.
 This will include the following aspects: